ashleysharp/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * `domain` - time/frequency domain (time domain signals were captured at a constant rate of 50 Hz, Fast Fourier Transform (FFT) was applied to some of these signals to produce frequency domain signals

-* `acceleration signal` - body/gravity acceleration signals separated using a low pass Butterworth filter with a corner frequency of 0.3 Hz.
+* `acceleration signal` - body/gravity acceleration signals separated using a low pass Butterworth filter with a corner frequency of 0.3 Hz

 * `sensor` - accelerometer/gyroscope